artsy/eigen/README.md

 ### Don't work at Artsy?

 We're actively looking for 2 more [mobile developers](https://www.artsy.net/job/mobile-engineer) to join our [team](https://github.com/artsy/mobile/).
-Want work in NYC, and do impactful work in the open?
+Want to work in NYC, and do impactful work in the open?
 Get in contact.

 ### Thanks